 Key terms and/or phrases used in this document are defined in this section.
-Applicants should note that where a term is not defined, the definition in the Environmental Protection Act 1994, its regulations or environmental protection policies must be used.
+Where a term is not defined, the definition in the Environmental Protection Act 1994, its regulations or environmental protection policies must be used.
 If a word remains undefined it has its ordinary meaning.